“Transgenderism” isn’t a thing.

 So let’s be clear about one thing: I don’t love my son in spite of who and what he is, but precisely as he is, because of who and what he is.

-And if I who am evil know how to love my son so much, how much deeper must be our heavenly Father’s bottomless abyss of love for my son, for His own son, adopted and clothed in uncreated light in the waters of baptism.
+And if I who am evil know how to love my son so much, how much deeper must be our heavenly Father’s bottomless ocean of love for my son, for His own son, adopted and clothed in uncreated light in the waters of baptism.
 “Grant unto me the robe of light, O most merciful Christ our God, who clothest Thyself with light as with a garment.”

 If I who am evil don’t care about bathrooms and pronouns and all the isms of the diabolical culture wars, but about my son, how much less does our heavenly Father care about bathrooms and pronouns and isms than He does about my son, His son, our son whom He has so graciously shared with me as a priceless gift in my unworthiness and ineptitude to become his father.

 Do I have all the theological answers?
 Ha, I wouldn’t even know where to begin.
 My own “transition” as the father of a transgender child is a never-ending journey of heart and soul in which I sometimes feel that I haven’t even taken the first step.
 Much less do I feel equipped to expatiate theologically or philosophically on why some persons simply must transition in order to go on living.